Skip to main content

 Trade fees apply to buy orders where the quantity is specified in the quote currency (e.g., "buy $100 worth of BTC").
 The fee is deducted from the USD amount before the order is sent to the market.

-Trade fees are typically applied to quote-currency buy flows such as "buy $100 of BTC."
+The implemented Magnolia trade-fee path applies to funded quote-currency buys such as "buy $100 of BTC."
 Sell orders and buy orders expressed in the base currency do not follow the same fee behavior.

 Deposits